 - 9.1.
 This policy does not prohibit normal and appropriate hospitality given and received to or from third parties (other than to public officials). - 9.2.
-The giving or receipt of gifts is not prohibited, if the following requirements are met: - (a) it complies with local law; - (b) it is given in Brickworks name, not in your name; - (c) it is given openly, not secretly; - (d) it does not include cash or a cash equivalent (such as gift certificates or vouchers); - (e) taking into account the reason for the gift, it is of an appropriate type and value and given at an appropriate time; for example, it is customary for small gifts to be given at Christmas time; and - (f) gifts of whatever type or value should not be offered to, or accepted from, government officials or representatives, or politicians or political parties. - 9.3.
+The giving or receipt of gifts is not prohibited, if the following requirements are met: - (a) it complies with local law; - (b) it is given in Brickworks name, not in your name; - (c) it is given openly, not secretly; - (d) it does not include cash or a cash equivalent (such as gift certificates or vouchers); - (e) taking into account the reason for the gift, it is of an appropriate type and value and given at an appropriate time; for example, it is customary for small gifts to be given at Christmas time: and - (f) gifts of whatever type or value should not be offered to, or accepted from, government officials or representatives, or politicians or political parties. - 9.3.
 The Company understands that the practice of giving business gifts varies between countries and regions and what may be normal and acceptable somewhere may not be somewhere else. - The test to be applied is whether in all the circumstances the gift or hospitality is reasonable and justifiable.
 The intention behind the gift should always be considered. - 9.4.
-In order to ensure proper implementation of this policy, you are required to notify your relevant General Manager in writing (via email) of all gifts and hospitality given or received, with a value in excess of US\$150 (for employees in USA) and AUS\$220 (or employees in Australia).
-All General Managers to whom notification is provided must maintain a record of all such notifications received by them.
-All gifts purchased for customers above the threshold must be approved by the relevant General Manager. - For the avoidance of doubt, providing Brickworks products to customers free of charge or at a heavily discounted price without a clear marketing or display purpose shall be considered a gift.
+In order to ensure proper implementation of this policy, you are required to notify your Manager in writing (via email) of all gifts and hospitality given or received, with a value in excess of US\$150 (for employees in USA) and AUS\$220 (or employees in Australia).
+All managers to whom notification is provided must maintain a record of all such notifications received by them.